Bounty hunter: Laws and regulation

 In the United States legal system, the 1873 U.S. Supreme Court case Taylor v.
 Taintor, 16 Wall (83 U.S. 366, 21 L.Ed.
 287), is cited as having established that the person into whose custody an accused is remanded as part of the accuser's bail has sweeping rights to that person.
 Though this may have been accurate at the time the decision was reached, the portion cited was obiter dictum and has no binding precedential value.

-As of 2008, four states, Illinois, Kentucky, Oregon, and Wisconsin prohibited the practice, as they have abolished commercial bail bonds and banned the commercial bail bonds industry within their borders.
+As of 2008, four states, Illinois, Kentucky, Oregon, and Wisconsin, prohibit the practice, as they have abolished commercial bail bonds and banned the commercial bail bonds industry within their borders.
 As of 2012, Nebraska and Maine similarly prohibit surety bail bonds.
 The states of Texas and California require a license to engage in bounty hunting while other states may have no restrictions.

 There have been some states that have rolled out specific laws that govern bounty hunting.
 For example, Minnesota laws provide that a bounty hunter cannot drive a white, black, maroon, or dark green vehicle, or wear any colors that are reserved for the police in the state (e.g. maroon, which is worn by the Minnesota Highway Patrol).